Contributing to the code base#

 Writing good code is not just about what you write.
 It is also about how you write it.
 During Continuous Integration testing, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
 Thus, good style is a requirement for submitting code to pandas.

-There is a tool in pandas to help contributors verify their changes before contributing them to the project:
+There are a couple of tools in pandas to help contributors verify their changes before contributing to the project

 In addition, because a lot of people use our library, it is important that we do not make sudden changes to the code that could have the potential to break a lot of user code as a result, that is, we need it to be as backwards compatible as possible to avoid mass breakages.